-The raven is a big black bird, a member of the crow family.
+The common raven is a big black bird, a member of the crow family.
 It is massive - the biggest member of the crow family.
 It is all black with a large bill, and long wings.
 In flight, it shows a diamond-shaped tail.

 Ravens breed mainly in the west and north although they are currently expanding their range eastwards.
 Most birds are residents, though some birds - especially non-breeders and young birds - wander from their breeding areas but do not travel far.